adulbrich/organizing-digital-assets/README.md

 - `Transport`
   - `<type-of-transport> <car-plate-or-chassis-or-customer-number> <alias>`: one per mode of transportation, contains all documents (contracts, certificates, etc) related to that specific transport, but insurance
 - `Education`: diplomas, certificates, etc.
-- `Identity`: everything related to passports, identity cards, household, visas, birth certificates, etc.
+- `Identity`: everything related to passports, identity cards, household composition, visas, birth certificates, embassy documents, etc.
 - `Health and Sports`: blood reports, genetics, vaccination, certificates, sport competitions, dentist reports, etc.
+- `Websites`: the different websites maintained with their assets (things not in git repository)
 - `Work`: work contracts, job descriptions, agreements, etc.
 - `Writings`

-The `Resources` folder contains notes, articles, books, and other references on specific topics of interest, such as (non-exhaustive list):
+The `Resources` folder contains notes, articles, books, videos, and other references on specific topics of interest, such as (non-exhaustive list):

 - `Aging`
 - `Breathing`